samyakbrata/N-bodies_2D/README.md

 ## Features:
   1. Vaious frames of reference:
        1. Center of Mass
-       2. Any Body of choice.
+       2. Any Body of choice
        3. Absolute
   2. Trails from previous position data
   3. Energy Analysis
   4. Pairwise motion Analysis